chacestew/react-sweet-spot/README.md

+Note: This is the simplified client-rendering (SPA) branch.
+For the full universal branch, checkout [master](https://github.com/chacestew/react-sweet-spot).

 ## React Sweet Spot

 Skeleton for a modern ([PWA to-do](#to-do)) React frontend applicaton and server with great developer utility.
 Hopefully up to date.